 These extensions come in three flavours, allowing us to take action, search for content or unfurl a URL based on the user's input.

-Office 365 provides you with one single endpoint allowing you to communicate with all Office 365 services.
+Microsoft 365 provides you with one single endpoint allowing you to communicate with all Microsoft 365 services.
 This

 API is known as the Microsoft Graph and allows developers to access data, intelligence and insights